yonid4/when/README.md

 - **Custom Calendar Views**: Implemented custom month view with better participant visualization
 - **Comprehensive API Service**: New `apiService.js` consolidates all API calls with consistent error handling
 - **New React Hooks**: `useApiCall` hook for standardized API call patterns with loading states
+- **Improved UX Flow**: Accepting invitations now redirects to event page instead of reloading dashboard
+- **Universal Calendar Access**: All participants can reconnect their Google Calendar (not just coordinators)

 ### Database Enhancements
 - New `proposed_times` table for AI proposal caching